TinuCH1976/link-library/readme.txt

 == Changelog ==

-= 5.6.1 =
+= 5.6.2 =
-* Corrected problem with two undefined variables
+* Rolling back changes that caused errors

 = 5.6 =
 * Added count of links to moderate in top-level Link Library menu item